jasonbayton/11ty/_src/blog/2026/09/gwent-music-portal-disclosure.md

 - **The system key was not a secret.** It is written into the parent portal's own page.
 Any logged-in parent could read the customer's key straight out of their own session.
 - **The API did not actually enforce the login token.** Requests carrying only that shared key, with no personal token at all, were accepted and returned data.

 Put those together and the single value protecting the whole service was a key that every parent could already see.
-And because access was keyed off identifiers in the request rather than off who you were, changing an identifier changed whose data came back.
+And because access was keyed off identifiers in the request rather than off who you were, the data that came back was whatever the identifier pointed at, with nothing tying that identifier to the caller.
 That is textbook broken object-level authorisation, sitting on top of a shared secret handed to every end user.

 I proved it against my own account only.
 With just the key and no token, I could retrieve my own messages and my own contact record.
 That's where I stopped, because good grief.

 I wasn't about to start actively proving I could manipulate the service as that'd land me in trouble, so everything I say below about the wider blast radius came from my reading of the platform's own published interface, not something I ran directly.
-It was later confirmed to be accurate.
+Part of it was borne out later - Paritor acted on the narrower follow-up about the admin surface - but the full reach I never tested, and nobody confirmed it for me.

 That reading was not comforting.
 The same key could - according to my understanding - reach other families' messages, contacts, pupil records and billing; it could reach endpoints that list every pupil and every staff member; and it could reach an account-management surface that included password resets and removing multi-factor authentication.
 On paper, one key any parent could copy was enough to walk from "a parent" to "any account, including staff".